bjoernQ/unmock-plugin/README.md

 Starting from version 0.3.5 you can leave out the configuration closure which will result using defaults (which are shown in the example above).

-downloadFrom is now optional.
-If not given it will use 'https://oss.sonatype.org/content/groups/public/org/robolectric/android-all/4.3_r2-robolectric-0/android-all-4.3_r2-robolectric-0.jar'

 If you use any of the keep statements the default configuration will be cleared.
 (So your own configuration is not adding but replaces the default).

-> By default the _android-all_ file is downloaded to the system's temporary folder.
-Some systems purge the temp folder on reboot.
-In most cases this should be no issue but on unreliable or slow internet conections this might be inconvenient.
-In that case you could download the _android-all_ file yourself and specify a _file:///\<path\>/\<file\>_ url or you can specify a directory to place the downloaded file by specifying _to_ after the url in _downloadFrom_, e.g. ```downloadFrom 'https://oss.sonatype.org/content/groups/public/org/robolectric/android-all/4.3_r2-robolectric-0/android-all-4.3_r2-robolectric-0.jar' to '/yourdirectory_to_download_to'```

-> As of 0.6.0 you should prefer to use a dependency for the android-all.jar

 ## Versions